bhaamfe6/Python-Certification-PCEP-Prep/Notes/PythonInstitute_Module1.md

 <br>
 The translated code is stored using machine language - it is very hard to understand it.</ul></p>
 <br>
-<p><b>INTERPRETATION:</b><ul>You can translate the source program each time it has to be run; the probram performing this kind of transformation is called an interpreter, as it interprets the code every time it is inteded to be executed; it also means that you cannot just distribute the source code as-is because the end-user also needs the interpreter to execute it.</ul><ul>you can run the code as soon as you complete it - there are no additional phases or translation;</ul><ul>the code is stored using programming language, not machine language - this means that it can be run on computers using different machine languages, you udon't compile yor code separately for each different architecture.</ul><ul>It's can't be really fast, this is a disadvantage.
+<p><b>INTERPRETATION:</b><ul>You can translate the source program each time it has to be run; the program performing this kind of transformation is called an interpreter, as it interprets the code every time it is inteded to be executed; it also means that you cannot just distribute the source code as-is because the end-user also needs the interpreter to execute it.</ul><ul>you can run the code as soon as you complete it - there are no additional phases or translation;</ul><ul>the code is stored using programming language, not machine language - this means that it can be run on computers using different machine languages, you udon't compile yor code separately for each different architecture.</ul><ul>It's can't be really fast, this is a disadvantage.
 Also you and the end user have to have the interpreter to run your code.</ul></p>
 <br>
 <br>
 <h2>FUNCTIONS</h2>